Tutorial Gateway

 C Program to Perform Arithmetic Operations on Arrays

-How to write a C Program to Perform Arithmetic Operations on Arrays with practical example.
+How to write a C Program to Perform Arithmetic Operations on Arrays with a practical example?.

 C Program to Perform Arithmetic Operations on Arrays Example

-This C program allows the user to enter the number of rows and columns of 2 One Dimensional Arrays and then we are going to perform the Arithmetic Operations such as Addition, Subtraction, Multiplication and Division on One Dimensional Arrays
+This C program allows the user to enter the number of rows and columns of 2 One Dimensional Arrays and then we are going to perform the Arithmetic Operations such as Addition, Subtraction, Multiplication, and Division on One Dimensional Array

 #include<stdio.h>